alordash/rsubstitute/README.md

 }
 ```

-To learn how to mock structures and functions as well as use sequence validation, base implementations usage and other
+To learn how to mock structures and functions as well as use call order validation, base implementations and other
 features - see [API docs](https://docs.rs/rsubstitute).

 # Minimum Supported Rust Version (MSRV)